 It helps that the overall tone of the movie is closer to a Romantic Comedy than the horror/satire of the original.
 The original ending does feel somewhat out of place with the more comedic tone this one takes.

 "So I wondered, where in the world would nobody notice a town full of mindless, lifeless automatons?
 And then I thought, of course!
 Connecticut!"

 Unfortunate Implications: The film actually has Joanna ask Claire why she didn't just enslave all the men in response to the reason she created Mike, as though it was a better means of revenge.
-Partially subverted in that Claire reveals she intended to eventually enslave the entire town. invoked
+Joanna was just asking why it was just the women and not both genders, but Claire goes on to reveal that she intended to eventually do just that and enslave the entire town. invoked